-A great option for Digital Nomads is to consider co-working spaces.
+A great option for digital nomad crowds is to consider co-working spaces.
 Whilst you can simply work from your bed and not even bother getting dressed, co-working spaces offer a number of benefits.
-They offer superior wifi, the chance to meet like-minded people and the psychological effect of “going to work” can work wonders against the old nemesis that is procrastination.
+They have superior wifi, the chance to meet like-minded people and the psychological effect of “going to work” can work wonders against the old nemesis that is procrastination.

 Of course, most of these do require a payment, whether by the hour, day or month.
 Remember to factor this overhead into your Bali costs of living budget.